Access and privileges

 Who can access Stanford Libraries?

 Some library spaces are open.
 To comply with safety guidelines, we can only permit a limited number of people in these spaces and hours have been reduced.
-You will need an appointment to visit Special Collections.
+You must be a member of the Stanford community and meet all the following requirements.
+You will need an appointment to visit Special Collections, the Music Library, or the Archive of Recorded Sound.

 - Complete the COVID-19 Hygiene Best Practices, EHS-2470-WEB in STARS.

-- Complete COVID-19 surveillance testing each week you are planning to visit a library location, as required by university policy.
+- Participate in the COVID-19 surveillance testing each week you are planning to visit a library location, if required by university policy.
 Please reference these testing instruction links for faculty, staff, and postdocs and for students.

 - Do not come to the library if you are sick or feel unwell.